EconometricInstitute/feb22012-programming-website/data/week4/6-ordered-objects.md

 }
 ```

-Since the Member class implements the Comparable interface, it is possible to sort the list by using the `sorted` method.
-In fact, objects of any class that implement the `Comparable` interface can be sorted using the `sorted` method.
+Since the Member class implements the Comparable interface, it is possible to sort the list by using the `sort` method.
+In fact, objects of any class that implement the `Comparable` interface can be sorted using the `sort` method.
 If a programmer wants to organize the original list, the `sort` method of the `Collections` class should be used.
 This, of course, assumes that the objects on the list implement the `Comparable` interface.

 Sorting club members is straightforward now.